sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 Let's explore another example:

 > **Requirement: Chocolate bars**
 >
-> A package should store a total number of kilos of chocolate.
+> A package can store a certain amount of chocolate bars in kilos.
 > There are small bars (1 kilo each) and big bars (5 kilos each).
+> Assume that the package is always filled with big bars first,
+> if there's room left, the package will then be topped of with small bars.
-> We should calculate the number of small bars to use,
+> We should calculate the number of small bars used in order to fill the packages.
-> assuming we always use big bars before small bars.
-Return -1 if it is impossible.
+> Return -1 if it is not possible to fill the package.
 >
-> The input of the program is thus the number of small bars, the number of big bars,
+> The input of the program is thus: the number of small bars, the number of big bars,
-> and the total number of kilos to store.
+> and the total number of kilos the package can hold.

 A possible implementation for this program is as follows: